Are Thinline Guitars Good?

 Bestseller No. 5

-Fender Limited Edition Vintera 70s Thinline Telecaster Electric Guitar, Shell Pink, Maple Fingerboard
+Squier Classic Vibe 70s Thinline Telecaster Electric Guitar, with 2-Year Warranty, Natural, Maple Fingerboard

 Thinline guitars were originally from the 1950s but didn’t gain popularity until a decade later in the 60s.
 This came from the popular Fender Telecaster Thinline, which lasted throughout the 70s.